demetriusvissarion/battleships/README.md

 # Battleships Project

-This is a project aimed to develop all of your skills so far. **It is designed to be challenging for most learners on the Makers immersive course.**

 Your assignment is to design and test-drive a terminal-based Battleships game.
 A small amount of code is already written, to get you started and show you the approach to building and testing terminal user-interfaces using mocking.